mkmacho/qualitative-interviews/README.md

 To customize the structure of the interviews (e.g. the topics covered, the duration, the LLM prompts, etc.) simply add or edit a new `python` dictionary containing relevant information for your project.

 Currently, in `parameters.py` you will see one element in `INTERVIEW_PARAMETERS`: *STOCK_MARKET_PARTICIPATION*.
-This holds the guidelines for interviewing respondents on their lack of participation in the stock market.
-Specifically, it contains elements:
+This interview parameters object holds the guidelines for interviewing respondents on their lack of participation in the stock market, but generally it will be beneficial to use this as a template for constructing your own interview parameters.

+Specifically, the parameters object must contain elements:

 * *first_question*: the initial prompt that begins the interview
 * *open_topics*: the list of topic dictionaries which include the `topic` as well as the `length`, indicating for how many questions to cover this topic
-* *closing_questions*: the (fixed) list of questions/comments to end the interview with
+* *closing_questions*: the (fixed) list of questions/comments (if any) with which to end the interview
 * *end_of_interview_message*: the message to display at the end of the interview
 * *termination_message*: the message to display in the event the user responds to an ended interview
 * *flagged_message*: the message to display to adversarial behavior